 Maintain Comfort & Safety In Occupied Areas.

 - Coordinate usage of facilities and monitor operational efficiency of equipment vs design.

 Eliminate Energy Waste.

 - Monitor building usage durring occupied times.

-- Track & analize consumption for building efficiency.
+- Track & analyze consumption for building efficiency.

-- Use web-based tools & diognostic loggers to track waste.
+- Use web-based tools & diagnostic loggers to track waste.

 - Maintain energy policy and guidelines.

 - Minimize consumption and demand charges.

 - Audit and monitor utility bills & meters for errors or overcharges.